sourcegraph/about/content/blogposts/2024/cody-for-jetbrains-is-now-ga.md

 **Thank you** to all of our JetBrains beta users.
 Your feedback has allowed us to bring JetBrains to GA.
 We appreciate all of your thoughtful insights, requests, and support.

 If you’re new to Cody, we’d love your feedback too!
-You can submit feedback along with questions and comments to [our support forum](community.sourcegraph.com).
+You can submit feedback along with questions and comments to [our support forum](https://community.sourcegraph.com).

 ## Get started with Cody

-Users with existing Free, Pro, or Enterprise accounts can [install Cody for JetBrains here](https://plugins.jetbrains.com/plugin/9682-cody-ai-coding-assistant-with-autocomplete--chat).
+If you have an existing Free, Pro, or Enterprise account, you can [install Cody for JetBrains here](https://plugins.jetbrains.com/plugin/9682-cody-ai-coding-assistant-with-autocomplete--chat).

 If you don’t yet have a Cody account, [create one for free](https://sourcegraph.com/cody).